All Episodes

 Have you heard about this new trend?

-Couples going on procreation vacations.
+Couples going on procreation vacations?

 Heard about this?

-And I know there's no way I'll ever make one.
+I've heard about it, and I know there's no way I'll ever make one.

-Details Well, procreation vacation?
+Well, procreation vacation?

 Export Selection